 Growing a brand on Amazon has historically been very difficult.
 With Amazon’s early day focus on price combined with the ease of manufacturing in China there was an explosion of commodities.
 A quick replication of white label, easy-to-manufacture items that no one needed or wanted more of.

-As time passed on and that no longer became a viable business model, the importance of growing a brand on Amazon (and off it) became apparent.
+As time passed and this no longer became a viable business model, the importance of growing a brand on Amazon (and off it) became apparent.

-In response to this (and the desire to attract big brand name products) Amazon has continued the development of more brand-centered tools, of which storefronts is now a part.
+In response to this (and the desire to attract big brand name products) Amazon has continued the development of more brand-centered tools, of which Stores is now a part.
 I’d just like to point out that Amazon Stores were previously called Amazon Storefronts to avoid any confusion – they are the same thing, but Stores are what they’re officially called by Amazon.

 And Amazon Storefronts actually solve a number of issues!
 One of which is helping customers find the other products in your catalog in an easy-to-use and organized way – without having to search around on the usual Amazon marketplace you associate with the eccomerce platform.

 The previous method was simply through search which is always full of ads and other products.
 Not to mention that the search results might not display all of your products.